fairytaib/Frontgate/README.md

 ## Author and Acknowledgments
 **Author**: Sophjan Moubarrid

-**Acknowledgments**: Thanks to the creators of tutorials referenced for guidance on background video, HTML tagging, and PDF download button integration.
+**Acknowledgments**: Thanks to the creators of tutorials referenced for guidance on background video and HTML tagging.